CaoThanhNammm/khoa_luan_2025_2026/UI/.zencoder/rules/repo.md

 # Repository Information Overview

 ## Repository Summary
-This repository contains a chatbot application with multiple components: a React-based frontend, a Java Spring Boot backend, and a Python-based backend (backup).
-The system appears to be a conversational AI application with knowledge graph capabilities, vector database integration, and multiple LLM integrations.
+This repository contains a chatbot application with a React frontend and FastAPI backend.
+The system is designed to provide an AI-powered chat interface with document processing capabilities, user authentication, and conversation management.

 ## Repository Structure
-- **chatbot-frontend**: React-based UI for the chatbot application
+- **chatbot-frontend**: React-based UI with TypeScript and TailwindCSS
-- **chatbot-backend**: Java Spring Boot backend with authentication system
-- **chat-backend-backup**: Python-based backend with LLM integration and knowledge graph capabilities
+- **chat-backend**: Python FastAPI backend with multiple components:
+  - **be**: Main FastAPI application
+  - **LLM**: Large Language Model integration
+  - **ModelLLM**: Model embedding and interaction components
+  - **PreProcessing**: Document processing utilities
+  - **VectorDatabase**: Vector database integration for semantic search
+  - **knowledge_graph**: Knowledge graph implementation

 ## Projects